defold/doc/docs/en/manuals/sound.md

 You should not write code that relies on the string value of a sound group since they are not available in release builds.
 :::

-All values are linear between 0 and 1.0 (0 dB).
-To convert to decibel, simply use the standard formula:
+With **Use Linear Gain** enabled, convert a positive gain value to decibels with the standard formula:

 ```math
 db = 20 \times \log \left( gain \right)